-We are delighted that you are able to join the Department of Computing for this exciting and enjoyable year of your life.
-As students on this programme you are enrolling on a demanding but truly rewarding programme of study.
+We are delighted that you are able to join the Department of Computing for this exciting and enjoyable 3 years of your life.

+As students on our Undergraduate programmes you are enrolling on a demanding but truly rewarding programme of study.
+Your time in Goldsmiths' Computing Department will teach you cutting edge technology skills while always encouraging your individual vision and creativity.

 This handbook is designed to help you make the most of your time by providing you with essential information.
 If the information you require is not contained within this handbook, please contact computing@gold.ac.uk or contact the Student Centre in RHB 117.